Jeep train

-Jeep train usually refers to a railway train hauled by jeeps fitted with railway wagon wheels instead of normal road wheels.
+A jeep train refers to a line of coupled railway vehicles hauled by a jeep fitted with railway wagon wheels instead of normal road wheels.
 World War II jeeps were converted from road vehicles into steel-wheeled rail switchers, shunters, light locomotives, speeders or draisines.
-(The phrase was also used for supply trains consisting of jeeps and for columns of jeeps linked together and pulled through bad ground by tractors.
-Not all primary sources will use this phrase in the same way.)
+The phrase was also used for supply trains consisting of jeeps and for columns of jeeps linked together and pulled through bad ground by tractors, though not all sources use this term in the same way.